zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Partition and format data disk more than 2 TiB.md

 Your Linux instance has installed **e2fsprogs**.
 If not, run `yum install -y e2fsprogs`.

 The data disk has been attached to the instance.
-For more information, see [Attach a cloud disk](reseller.en-US/User Guide/Cloud disks/Attach a cloud disk.md#).
+For more information, see [attach a cloud disk](reseller.en-US/User Guide/Cloud disks/Attach a cloud disk.md#).

 **Procedure**